 Crafting a Bronze Cremation Urn

 10-foot sheets of solid bronze are heavy & awkward.
 I drag one into the shop and wrestle it up onto the bench.
-Each urn design has a unique set of patterns which I nestle together on the large bronze plate - and trace.
+Each design has a set of patterns which I nestle together at one end of the sheet - and trace.
 A few rough cuts and everything becomes more manageable.
 I settle down and carefully trim the various pieces to their final shape.
 A variety of anvils and odd pieces of metal are used to impress the bronze with lines, hatches, and small dents.
 This is an artistic, custom process - it gives the bronze surface complexity and a sense of memory.
-I linger with this part of the creative work until it shows a satisfying subtlety and emotional depth.
+I linger with this part of the creative work until it shows a satisfying emotional depth.

 Please let us know what you like or don't like